Skip to content

 Simmons SDS7 Program Chart

 There are several reasons why a record of your patch data may come in useful.
-When you tweak settings for example, you may need to refer to a reference, you may accidentally overwrite one of your favourite snares, or you may just want to create something new and a reference would certainly help you create that.
+When you tweak settings for example, you may need to refer to a reference, you may accidentally overwrite one of your favourite snares, or you may just want to create something new and a set starting point would certainly help.

 Designed to reside on your computer, you don't need any special software to fill in these charts.
 Adobe Acrobat Reader on Mac or Windows will work just fine.
 If you'd prefer a hard copy, then just print them out.